OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

    title: "My Cluster Desktop"
    cluster: "my_cluster"
    attributes:
-     desktop: "gnome"
+     desktop: "xfce"

-And all Desktops will attempt to launch the Gnome desktop.
+And all Desktops will attempt to launch the Xfce desktop.

 .. note::

-   Whenever you hard-code a form attribute to a value like ``"gnome"`` in the above case, no input field will appear in the form for the user to fill in.
+   Whenever you hard-code a form attribute to a value like ``"xfce"`` in the above case, no input field will appear in the form for the user to fill in.
    So in the above case, the user cannot specify the ``desktop`` attribute in the form because we hard-coded it.